hyperspy/rosettasciio/doc/index.rst

     :octicon:`book;2em;sd-text-info` API Reference
     ^^^

-    Documentation of the Application Programming Interface (API),
+    Documentation describing how to use RosettaSciIO with other libraries than HyperSpy or for custom implementations using the Application Programming Interface (API).

   .. grid-item-card::
     :link: contributing